cherryjiang1227/SBA-318/README.md

 The most challenging part of the project was organizing the Express routes and making sure each route worked correctly alongside the middleware.
 Implementing CRUD operations while keeping the application organized required careful planning.

 ### What would I add with more time?
 With additional time, I would expand the furniture catalog by adding images, product descriptions, and additional filtering options.
-I would also like to connect the application to a database so that new furniture items persist after restarting the server instead of existing only in memory.